Smoothieware/SmoothieV2/developers-guide.md

   enabled (for instance the player module runs a thread which reads gcode from the sdcard and sends it to the command thread to be executed)

-All commands must be run from the command thread, which gets its command lines from a message queue which the other threads push lines onto.
-Checks are made to make sure you don't accidently try to execute a command from a different thread, although this cannot be relied on.
+All commands and gcodes must be run from the command thread, which gets its command lines from a message queue which the other threads push lines onto.
+Checks are made to make sure you don't accidently try to execute a command from a different thread, although this cannot be relied on and is only enabled in debug builds.

 ## adding commands and/or gcodes

+TBD

 ## running things in threads and feeding the command thread